-Maybe you’ve only invested in the 401k at work, and you’re changing jobs.
-Now you need to rollover your 401k over to an IRA, and you’ve never even seen the advisor that controls your portfolio.
-Since you haven’t done much with it, you walk into your local bank, sit down and talk to Sally at the desk who greets you warmly each time you enter and roll it over into an IRA account.
-Sally will give you a break down of how much interest you’ll earn while your money is in a mutual fund, ask you sign a few pages, send you out with a pretty little folder of paperwork, and thank you for your business.
+Maybe you’ve only invested in the 401(k) at work, and you’re changing jobs.
+Now, you need to rollover your 401(k) to an IRA, and you’ve never even seen the advisor that controls your portfolio.
+Since you haven’t done much with it, you walk into your local bank, sit down and talk to Sally at the desk who greets you warmly each time you enter, and roll it over into an IRA account.
+Sally will give you a breakdown of how much interest you’ll earn while your money is in a mutual fund, ask you to sign a few pages, send you out with a pretty little folder of paperwork, and thank you for your business.
 “Wow!
 That was easy,” you think to yourself.
 You have always liked Sally in the ten years you’ve banked there.
 You know she’ll watch your money for sure.

 Or perhaps you decide to take your funds to a large firm instead.
 It’s not uncommon for asset managers at these firms to simply plug people into a model portfolio.
 These advisors are typically employed as W-2 employees with their firms.
 Therefore they’re often working to meet a sales goal or certain criteria with the clients in order to maintain the contracts.